dalenhsiao/PINN-and-thermography-processing/README.md

 For practical heat diffusion condition, which is described by Fourier's heat equation, is a 4 components PDE (time, x,y,z).
 Interestingly, thermography detection is only capable of surface temperature detection.
 In other words, it fails to provide information underneath.

+In this work, we proposed a physics-informed neural network (PINN) for thermographic data processing.
+PINN not only inherits the prediction capabilities of deep neural networls but also condsider physical laws presented in the form of PDE.
+The methodology also perform the Fourier's Law PDE parameter discovery, in term realize the numerical simulation of the IR defect detection.